OCA/rma/rma_calendar_view/README.rst

 RMA Calendar View
 =================

-This Module adds a calendar view for the reclaims
+This Module adds a calendar view for the repair orders

 Credits
 =======